skyler2440/java-safezoos/README.md

 ### Stretch Goals

-* Expose the end point GET /zoos/zoos/(id) - returns the zoo identified by id with its phone numbers and animals

-* In the PUT /admin/zoos endpoint, return in the header a link to the zoo created with the endpoint /zoos/zoos/{id}

 * Expose the end point DELETE /admin/zoos/{zooid}/animals/{animalid} - delete the zoo animal combination based off of ids.
   * Hint: @PathVariable("zooid") long zooid, @PathVariable("animalid") long animalid